LiadKh/K-Means/README.md

 ```
 Each process create K arrays - each array contained the point in the same cluster
+Each process send the K arrays to process with rank -1
 MASTER get the point in the each cluster from all process
 Each process ask MASTER to work
 MASTER sent the point in the same cluster or that isn't work
-Process find the largest distance between two points of this cluster
+Process find and send the largest distance between two points of this cluster
 MASTER calculate the q
 ```